 Brickmaking was a prominent and well-needed industry in the rapidly expanding towns of nineteenth century Teesside.
 Some of the clay used in Stockton's brick works was also a useful material for the local Pottery Industry.
 In 1825 William Smith opened his `Stafford Pottery at South Stockton (Thornaby-on-Tees) followed in 1860 by his brother James's factory at Stockton called the North Shore Pottery.
-Other potteries included the Ainsworth's white and printed ware pottery of North Stockton and the Harwoods Norton Pottery which specialised in the so-called `Sunderland Ware'
+Other potteries included the Ainsworth's white and printed ware pottery of North Stockton and the Harwoods Norton Pottery which specialised in 'Sunderland Ware'

 JOHN WALKER - MAN OF THE MATCH